IBM/z_ansible_collections_doc/source/installation/install-collections.rst

     and the ``ansible-galaxy collection install`` command.
 You can also specify a branch, commit, or tag using the comma-separated git commit-ish syntax.

-    To build and install a collection from a Git repository, for example, the IBM z/OS core collection, use the below commands.
+    To build and install a collection from a Git repository, for example, the IBM z/OS Core collection, use the below commands.

        #.
 Install a specific GitHub release (v1.12.0):